hazelcast/hazelcast-jet-reference-manual/docs/030_Hazelcast_Jet_101_-Word_Counting_Batch_Job/02_Implementing_and_Running_the_DAG.md

 interface used to traverse a sequence of non-null items.
 Its purpose is equivalent to the standard Java `Iterator`, but avoids the cumbersome two-method API.
-Since a lot of support for cooperative multithreading in Hazelcast Jet deals with traversal, this abstraction brings simplification to many of its aspects.
+Since a lot of support for cooperative multithreading in Hazelcast Jet deals with sequence traversal, this abstraction simplifies many of its aspects.

 The next vertex will do the actual word count.
 We can use the built-in `groupAndAccumulate` processor for this: